EhudKirsh/JavaScript-Basic-And-Complex-Math-Functions/README.md

-# Basic-JavaScript-Math-Functions
-List of basic math functions i use in their most efficient javascript forms:
+List of basic math functions I use in their most efficient JavaScript forms:

 ```js
 'use strict'